alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 How should this be done?

 This blog post covers two different approaches.
-In the first approach, we'll override the `R.attr.colorButtonNormal` attribute directly using a custom theme, and in the second, we'll make use of AppCompat's built-in background tinting support to achieve an identical effect.
+In the first approach, we'll modify the `R.attr.colorButtonNormal` and `R.attr.colorAccent` attributes directly using a custom theme, and in the second, we'll make use of AppCompat's built-in background tinting support to achieve an identical effect.

 <!--more-->

-### Approach #1: Modifying `R.attr.colorButtonNormal` using a custom theme
+### Approach #1: Modifying the button's background color using a custom theme

 Before we get too far ahead of ourselves, we should first understand how the background color of a button is actually